-Marijuana is a drug acquired from the cannabis plant.
-The plant is typically dried out, ground up and smoked (in paper like a cigarette or in a pipe like tobacco).
+Marijuana is a drug acquired from the Cannabis plant.
+The plant is typically dried out, ground up, and smoked (in paper like a cigarette or in a pipe like tobacco).
 Marijuana also comes in the form of “edibles.”
 Edibles are foods, such as baked goods and candies, that contain the the active ingredient in Marijuana, Tetrahydrocannabinol (THC), and produce the same effects as smoking it; Marijuana abuse is widespread in the United States.

 Some people consume a resin-like substance concentrated from the plant that produces a far more intense high.
-This substance, often referred to as “dabs,” may be a viscous liquid, a wax-like substance or a hard, crystallized material similar to hard candy that is typically vaporized and inhaled.
+This substance, often referred to as “Wax” or “Shatter,” may be a viscous liquid, a wax-like substance (thus the name), or a hard, crystallized material similar to hard candy that is typically vaporized and inhaled.
 Often butane or isopropyl alcohol are involved in the production of the substance; this can pose an incredible danger to the user.

-Marijuana is used both medically (in some states and illegal in others.
+Marijuana is legal in some states and illegal in others.
 In some states, only medical use is legal, while some others have also legalized recreational Marijuana.
 Medically, Marijuana is used for stress and pain relief and to increase appetite.
-Recreationally, marijuana is used for its calming effects and to achieve the notorious “high.”
-Street names for marijuana include: pot, dope, ganja, grass, mary jane, reefer and weed.
+Recreationally, Marijuana is used for its calming effects and to achieve the notorious “high.”
+Street names for Marijuana include: Pot, Dope, Ganja, Grass, Mary Jane, Reefer, and Weed.

-Marijuana is a psychoactive drug that alters perception.
-Marijuana contains tetrahydrocannabinol (THC), which is the chemical compound that causes the drug’s effects.
-The effects of marijuana may be different for everyone and depend on how it is consumed.
-Smoking marijuana produces a faster, shorter-lived high than taking it orally.
-The effects of dabs can be immediate and last for hours due to their concentrated amounts of THC.
+Marijuana is a Psychoactive drug that alters perception.
+Marijuana contains THC, which is the chemical compound that causes the drug’s effects.
+The effects of Marijuana may be different for everyone and depend on how it is consumed.
+Smoking Marijuana produces a faster, shorter-lived high than taking it orally.
+The effects of using Wax or Shatter can be immediate and last for hours due to their concentrated amounts of THC.

 - Feelings of happiness